 TRAVEL BACK IN TIME

 If you travel four kilometres inland from the new port of Bar, you find Stari Bar.
 Venetians first conquered his ruined Byzantine fortress-city, and then the Ottomans did the same.
 At the beginning of the 20th century, the city was abandoned following an explosion, so locals refer to it as “our Pompeii.”

 From the old town and its cobble streets, you get to the Upper Gate, containing a small museum of Roman and Ottoman artifacts.
 On the site you can still see the ruined minaret of a 1510 church that was converted to a mosque in 1693.

 In Ulcinj, experience Albania without crossing the border.
 The majority of the beautiful town’s inhabitants are Albanian and mostly Muslim.
 The minarets of mosques make you feel as if you have been carried off to an Eastern land.
 The old town centre is full of fountains.

 You can travel by taxi to Vinarija Milović, in the hills northeast of the old city, to sample Vranac Status Barrique at Montenegro’s southernmost wine producer.
 Or go to nearby Ulcinj Salinas, where you can see thousands of birds, including flamingos!

 Once you’ve explored the Baltic Adriatic Coast, think about sailing the 200 kilometres or so across the sea and start on Italy’s coast.
 In bocca al lupo!

-See this stunning coastline from the decks of a megayacht when you join Wheel & Anchor in June 2019…more info here!
+See this stunning coastline from the decks of a megayacht when you join Wheel & Anchor in May 2023…more info here!